-- 4.1.
-Measure the refractive index of the solution (n_L) . - 4.2.
+4.1.
+Measure the refractive index of the solution (n_L) .

+4.2.
 Place the flask in the reflux assembly with the temperature probe.
-Put the hot plate and stirring in position - 1.
-Click on the "Measure" program icon, on the button , on "continue" and on "start the measurement".
-A temperature point will appear on the screen every second. - 4.3.
+Start the hot plate and stirring and start the measurement on the Measure program.

+4.3.
 When the temperature remains constant for at least one quadrant (note), close the Teflon tap and extract a few drops of the condensate with the syringe without removing the needle, collect it in a vial and cool it in the bath.
-Reopen the Teflon tap. - 4.4.
-Measure the refractive index of the condensate (n_V). - 4.5.
-Press "finish measurement".
-A rescaled graph will appear on the screen, T = f(t).
-Click on the cross-shaped button, +, fourth to the right of the top bar, and with the mouse drag across the constant temperature zone.
-Press the third button to the left of the bar below, +, and the average temperature of the indicated area will appear.
-Record this temperature. - 4.6.
+Reopen the Teflon tap.

+4.4.
+Finish the measurement, determine the average temperature and record this temperature.

+4.5.
 Remove the round bottom flask from the assembly, remove the stopper with the temperature probe, fit another stopper and refrigerate in the bath.
-When it is not hot, pour into the waste container. - 5.
+When it is not hot, pour into the waste container

+- 4.6.
+Measure the refractive index of the condensate (n_v) . - 5.
 Measure the refractive index of pure chloroform and its boiling temperature.